Discriminating 1D new physics solutions in $b\to s\ell\ell$ decays: Results and discussions

+In this subsection, we study whether the ratios $R_i$ introduced in Refs.~\cite{Jager:2014rwa,Geng:2017svp} can be used to discriminate the five NP scenarios.

+First we plot the $q^2$ spectra of $R_i(q^2)$ in the low bin of [0.045,6] GeV$^2$ in Fig.~\ref{Fig:Obsq2Ri}.
+One can see that the two observable $R_{1s}(q^2)$ and $R_{2s}(q^2)$ could discriminate all the five different NP scenarios, while the observable $R_{1c}(q^2)$ or $R_{2c}(q^2)$ can only discriminate the NP scenario $\delta C_9^{\mu}=- C_9^{\mu\prime}$.
+As explicitly shown in Appendix B, the other ratios suffer from uncertainties induced by power corrections and charm loop contributions and have no ability to distinguish the NP scenarios.
+We stress that it is possible to distinguish the five different NP scenarios if future experimental statistics is high enough such that an uncertainty of percent level or lower can be achieved.

-The second strategy is to study binned observables in proper ranges of $q^2$.
-As shown in Table~\ref{Tab:BinnedObs}, only binned $A_3$ has the ability to discriminate the scenarios $\delta C_9^{\mu}=-\delta C_9^{\mu\prime}$ and $\delta C_9^{\mu}=\delta C_{10}^{\mu\prime}$ at the $3\sigma$ confidence level if it is measured with an uncertainty of 0.001.
-Once $R_6$ is also measured with the same accuracy as that of theoretical predictions, the remaining three NP scenarios can be either confirmed or excluded at the $2\sigma$ confidence level.
-Therefore, the binned observables $A_3$ and $R_6$ are still useful to discriminate between different NP scenarios, though less constraining than the $q^2$ spectra.
+Next, we study binned observables in proper ranges of $q^2$.
+As shown in Table~\ref{Tab:BinnedObsRi}, once $R_{1s}$ or $R_{2s}$ is measured with the same accuracy as that of theoretical predictions, the five different NP scenarios can be either confirmed or excluded at $2\sigma$ confidence level.
+Therefore, the binned observables $R_{1s}$ and $R_{2s}$ are useful to distinguish between different NP scenarios, though less constraining than the $q^2$ spectra.
+We therefore conclude that the ratios $R_{1s}$ and $R_{2s}$ could uniquely distinguish between the five different NP solutions in the one-dimensional scenario if they can be measured with a precision of percent level.

+On the experimental side, the angular coefficients $I_{1s}$ and $I_{2s}$ are not directly measured.
+Instead, the measured quantities are the branching ratio ${\rm BR}$ and the longitudinal polarization $F_L$ as combinations of $I_{1c}$, $I_{1s}$, $I_{2c}$, and $I_{2s}$, which read